Hubble dazzles with a new image of a globular cluster

 Hubble is working as hard as ever

-Of course, if you keep up with space news around here, you know that despite the launch of its fancy new relative, Hubble is still capable of churning out images and plenty of useful data.
+Of course, if you keep up with space news around here, you know that despite the launch of its fancy new relative, Hubble is still capable of churning out beautiful images and plenty of useful data.
 One of our favorites is this composite photo of nearly every picture Hubble has ever made.

 Shortly before the JWST launch, Hubble also produced the largest-ever infrared image, which shows galaxies stretching back 10 billion years.
-And even though the JWST’s very first images back 3 billion years further, Hubble’s results are not too shabby for a telescope pushing 31-years-old.
+And even though the JWST’s very first images back 3 billion years further, Hubble’s results are not too shabby for a telescope pushing 31-years-.

 The post Hubble dazzles with a new image of a globular cluster appeared first on Popular Photography.